What Is Dan Marino's Net Worth, Career Earnings, and Salary?

 Career Earnings and Endorsements

 When he joined the Dolphins in 1983, he signed a four-year $2.1 million contract.
-In his final season he was earning $6 million per season.
+In his final season, he earned $6 million per season.
 During his NFL career, Dan earned $51.5 million in total salary.
-He has also earned tens of millions from endorsements which have continued well after retirement.
+He has also earned tens of millions from endorsements, which have continued well after retirement.

-According to a New York Times profile of Marino in 2002, at that point Dan had a net worth of $45 million, with roughly $23 million in liquid assets, $15 million in real estate and several million dollars made in private investments including a bank, office buildings and a golf course.
-Unfortunately some of those real estate assets and private investments would eventually turn belly up, as we detail later in this article.
+According to a New York Times profile of Marino in 2002, at that point, Dan Marino's net worth was $45 million, with roughly $23 million in liquid assets, $15 million in real estate, and several million dollars made in private investments, including a bank, office buildings, and a golf course.
+Unfortunately, some of those real estate assets and private investments would eventually turn belly up, as we detail in the final two sections of this article below.
+At the time of the interview, Dan was earning $2 million per year as a co-host of "Inside the NFL" and $1 million from endorsements with companies like AutoNation and Nabisco.

 Early Life

-Daniel Constantine Marino Jr. was born on September 15th of 1961 in Pittsburgh, Pennsylvania.
+Daniel Constantine Marino Jr. was born on September 15, 1961, in Pittsburgh, Pennsylvania.
 Raised alongside two sisters in a family with Italian and Polish ancestry, Dan attended Catholic schools as a child.
 He was initially skilled in both baseball and football during his high school days.

-After graduating from high school, Dan attended the University of Pittsburgh and played with the Panthers from 1979 to 1982.
-During this period, the Panthers gained a number-one ranking in the nation and benefited from a talented squad – many of which would later become successful in the NFL.
-Unfortunately, Dan's form dipped during his senior year – right before he entered the NFL draft.
+After graduating from high school, Marino attended the University of Pittsburgh and played with the Panthers from 1979 to 1982.
+During this period, the Panthers gained a number-one ranking in the nation and benefited from a talented squad, many of whom would later become successful in the NFL.
+Unfortunately, Dan's form dipped during his senior year, right before he entered the NFL draft.

 Career

-During this middle of his career, Dan continued to play at a staggeringly high level of performance.
+During the middle of his career, Dan continued to play at a staggeringly high level of performance.
 In 1992, he led the league in passing yards.
-He continued to lead the Dolphins to further Superbowls, and in 1996 he became the first quarterback in NFL history to throw for 50,000 career passing yards.
+He continued to lead the Dolphins to further Super Bowls, and in 1996, he became the first quarterback in NFL history to throw for 50,000 career passing yards.
 By 1999, he had thrown for 60,000 passing yards.
 His career would end one year later, and his final win was against the Seattle Seahawks.

 Relationships